 After nearly 60 years since their publication, the little bear from Peru can still be found at the train station under the clock on Platform 1, looking for help.
 A life-size bronze statue of Paddington Bear designed by sculptor Marcus Cornish was unveiled in February 2000.
 There’s also a Paddington Bear store in the station, full of merchandise dedicated to one of literature’s favorite furry friends.
 (And there is another Paddington statue, this one more than 6000 miles away, in the little bear’s hometown of Lima, Peru.)

-Update June, 2017: Update: The statue can be found at platform 1, not at the escalator pictured above, as they’re having work done and needed to move him.
+Update as of June 2017: The statue can be found at platform 1, not at the escalator pictured above, as they’re having work done and needed to move him.

 The statue is about halfway down Platform 1, adjacent to the large clock.
 There is also a bench with a Paddington painting on it.

 The statue is extremely popular and is often hidden underneath tourists posing for photographs.

 It's accessible from all Paddington rail and underground services.
 The Elizabeth Line exit is immediately next to Platform 1, which has full lift service to the underground platforms.